Identifiability of VAR(1) model in a stationary setting: Identifiability of the VAR(1) model in a stationary setting

 \subsection{Main results}

-In this paper, we introduce a new concept for directed graphs named maximal classes (see Section \ref{sec:maximal_classes}).
-If we regard the directed graph as a network, a maximal class could be interpreted as a set of nodes that receive information from a common source.
-In a way, the set of maximal classes captures the dynamic information of the network and presents it in a static manner.
-We demonstrate that maximal classes are strongly linked to the Jacobian matroid of the model, based on which we conclude that for models with the same dimension, if they have different sets of maximal classes, they are generically identifiable (Theorem \ref{thm:iden_maxc_dim}).
-Extending this result, for a general family of models (not necessarily with the same dimension), we then propose a more restrictive sufficient condition for generic identifiability based on maximal classes (Theorem \ref{thm:iden_maxc}).
-Finally, we propose a way to calculate the dimension of the model for a subset of graphs that do not contain multi-edges (Theorem \ref{thm:rank_no_multi_edges}), which enables us to characterize more models since different dimensions indicate generic identifiability by Definition \ref{def:gene_iden_max}.
+In this paper, we introduce maximal classes for directed graphs (formally defined in Section \ref{sec:maximal_classes}).
+We demonstrate that maximal classes are strongly related to the zero columns of the Jacobian matrix of the model (Proposition \ref{prop:J_G_0}), based on which we conclude that among models with the same dimension, two models with different sets of maximal classes are generically identifiable (Theorem \ref{thm:iden_maxc_dim}).
+For a general family of models, where dimensions may not coincide, we give a more restrictive sufficient condition for generic identifiability based on maximal classes in Theorem \ref{thm:iden_maxc}.
+Finally, we derive a formula to calculate the dimension of the model for a class of reflexive graphs with no reciprocal edges (Theorem \ref{thm:rank_no_multi_edges}), which enables us to characterize more models since different dimensions indicate generic identifiability by Definition \ref{def:gene_iden_max}.
 A summary and illustration of all the results in this paper are presented in Table \ref{tab:sum_iden_res} at the end of Section \ref{sec:iden_res}.

-Together, these results provide a rigorous framework for addressing the issue of model identifiability with potential applicability to other parameterized models.
-Theorems \ref{thm:iden_maxc_dim} and \ref{thm:iden_maxc} link model identifiability directly to the distinguishing of underlying graphs, offering a straightforward and practical identifiability criterion that is easy to apply.
-Moreover, the ability to calculate the rank of the Jacobian matrix shown in Theorem \ref{thm:rank_no_multi_edges} provides valuable insight into the size of the space of possible probability distributions for a given set of parameters, which is itself already informative.